 After team setup, team owners can customize their team's settings including adding a team picture, create channels for class subjects or group collaboration areas, add an app like Quizlet/Flipgrid/Kahoot to surface existing educational content, and mention their team for their first post to notify everyone and start the conversation.

 Create Staff teams for staff communication and collaboration

-Staff type teams are designed for school administrators and staff to easily share information and work together on school-wide initiatives, including making announcements, settings up meetings, sharing content, and bringing in external apps, like Planner for task tracking.
-School administrators can add school staff members to the team via the team creation wizard, adding members after the team is created, or by sharing a join code or link to the team.
+Staff type teams are designed for educational institute administrators and staff to easily share information and work together on institute-wide initiatives, including making announcements, settings up meetings, sharing content, and bringing in external apps, like Planner for task tracking.
+Educational institute administrators can add staff members to the team via the team creation wizard, adding members after the team is created, or by sharing a join code or link to the team.
 Creating channels is a great way to organize conversation and files by workstream or subject.
 The Go-to guide for team owners is an excellent place to learn about team owner duties and capabilities.

 Teams meeting scenarios

 Collaborative meetings for virtual classes

 Microsoft Teams meetings support up to 250 concurrent attendees, including the ability to have audio, video, content sharing, whiteboards, and shared notes.
 Meetings can be scheduled within the Teams client for meeting within a private space or within a team channel, so all team members know about it.
 Meetings can be recorded and saved for attendees to review later.
 These recordings can also be transcribed to easily find content that had been discussed.
 A laptop or mobile phone webcam, microphone, and speaker can be used for meetings, and you can get premium audio/video quality from Microsoft Teams optimized devices.